ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Service Provider/HOWTO Install and Configure a SimpleSAMLphp SP v1.x on Debian Linux 9 (Stretch).md

      </Location>
      ```

-3. Enable the simplsaml Apache2 configuration:
+3. Enable the simplesaml Apache2 configuration:

    * ```a2ensite simplesaml.conf```